joone/MSEdgeExplainers/DelayedMessages/explainer.md

 ```
 As shown, serialization on the main thread (approx. 111.20 ms) occurs synchronously during the `postMessage` call, blocking other main thread work.
 Similarly, deserialization on the worker thread (approx. 454.40 ms) is a significant operation that blocks the worker's event loop during message processing, delaying the execution of the `onmessage` handler and any subsequent tasks.

 In this example, the worker log `blockedDuration: 111.10 ms` indicates the time elapsed from when the main thread initiated the `postMessage` (including its 111.20 ms serialization block) to when the worker's `onmessage` handler began execution.
-This suggests that the message queue wait time is nearly zero, and the delay is primarily caused by serialization on the sender side.
+This suggests that the task queue wait time is nearly zero, and the delay is primarily caused by serialization on the sender side.
 However, the cost of data handling is difficult to estimate because the size of the message payload can vary depending on the scenario.

 Another issus is that the timing of deserialization, which the [specification](https://html.spec.whatwg.org/multipage/web-messaging.html#dom-window-postmessage-options-dev) suggests should occur before the message event, can vary across browsers.
 For example, browsers like Chromium may delay this process until the message data is actually accessed for the first time.
 This inconsistency, combined with a busy event loop that makes it difficult to distinguish serialization, actual queueing, deserialization, and task execution delays even with manual instrumentation, further underscores the need for an API to expose this timing information.

 ### Summary of Problems

 Message delays frequently occur and can degrade user experience.
 While existing tools can detect delays, pinpointing the exact cause is difficult.
-Delays often stem from the receiver's thread being busy with long tasks, message queue congestion, or serialization/deserialization overhead.
-Accurately measuring internal message queue wait time is especially challenging with manual instrumentation.
+Delays often stem from the receiver's thread being busy with long tasks, task queue congestion, or serialization/deserialization overhead.
+Accurately measuring internal task queue wait time is especially challenging with manual instrumentation.
 A dedicated API is needed to precisely measure, attribute, and identify these specific sources of delay.

 # Proposal: Introducing the Delayed Message Timing API

 The Delayed Message Timing API introduces the `PerformanceDelayedMessageTiming` interface, delivered via the PerformanceObserver API.
-This interface allows developers to identify browser contexts or workers where `postMessage` events are significantly delayed in the message queue.
+This interface allows developers to identify browser contexts or workers where `postMessage` events are significantly delayed in the task queue.
 It also provides detailed breakdowns of the event's lifecycle, including information about the invoker, receiver, and blocking scripts.

 This new interface relies on two supporting interfaces: